nvimdev/phoenix.nvim/README.md

 ## Completion

+1. Phoenix should works with any completion plugin which support lsp source.

-I have a simple wrapper around `vim.lsp.completion` for works on character which does not exist in server triggerCharacters since `vim.lsp.completion` used `InsertcharPre` for autotrigger.
+2. I have a simple wrapper around `vim.lsp.completion` for works on character which does not exist in server triggerCharacters since `vim.lsp.completion` used `InsertcharPre` for autotrigger.

 ```lua
 vim.opt.cot = 'menu,menuone,noinsert,fuzzy,popup'